 Recommended by: Skye, Skye Travels

 Did you know that Halloween actually has its roots in Scotland?
 It dates back to an ancient Celtic pagan tradition called Samhuinn (pronounced saw-win) which celebrated the transition from summer to winter.
-The day was associated with the spiritual world and had many customs now integrated into our modern Halloween.
-Just like Christmas, Halloween was a pagan holiday integrated into the Christian religion to attract more followers.
+The day was associated with the spiritual world and had many of the customs which are now incorporated in our modern-day Halloween.

 Samhuinn is still celebrated to this day in Scotland.
 In Edinburgh, the Beltane Fire Society puts on a large show for locals and tourists to enjoy.
-Beltane is the counterpart of Samhuinn, transitioning from winter to summer.
-Both festivals include lots of singing and dancing, and culminate in a large bonfire.
-Recently, both festivals have been held atop Calton Hill in Edinburgh.
+It’s usually held on top of Calton Hill in Edinburgh and involves lots of singing and dancing, culminating in a large bonfire.

 Samhain in Ireland